hisarciklilar/fun_fact_stats/README.md

 ## Cloning a Repository

 Users may clone this repository by navigating to "Code" and copying the clone link.
 This link then can be used in Gitpod or a local code editor.
-A screenshot of the links are provided below:
+A screenshot of the steps is provided below:

 ![Cloning a repository on GitHub](./media_readme/Clone_repository.png)